What Is Caralluma Extract?

 Caralluma Extract Side Effects

 In 2014, the FDA recognized Caralluma as GRAS, or “Generally Recognized As Safe.”

 The Bottom Line

-Caralluma extract is not a weight loss miracle.
+Caralluma extract is not a weight-loss miracle.
 Alas, nothing is.
 Those that lost weight in studies also had to improve their diet and increase their activity levels.
-However, the freedom from food cravings that Caralluma offers can certainly help!
+However, the freedom from food cravings that Caralluma offers can undoubtedly help.
 Since many weight loss aids are over-stimulating or cause unwanted side effects, Caralluma can be a gentler, safer alternative.